More Memorial Day travel expected, despite high gas prices

 The average gas price in the U.S. on Thursday was $4.60 per gallon, according to AAA figures.
 In California, it topped $6.
 The high price of oil — largely because many buyers are refusing to purchase Russian oil because of its invasion of Ukraine — is the main cause of the steep gasoline prices.

+Americans aren’t the only ones weighing their options as the summer travel season begins.
+Across the European Union’s 27 countries, gasoline has risen 40% from a year ago, to the equivalent of $8.40 a gallon.

-Rising prices coincide with a COVID-19 surge that has led to case counts that are as high as they’ve been since mid-February, and those figures are likely a major undercount because of unreported positive home test results and asymptomatic infections.
+Rising prices in the U.S. coincide with a COVID-19 surge that has led to case counts that are as high as they’ve been since mid-February, and those figures are likely a major undercount because of unreported positive home test results and asymptomatic infections.

 Still, 2 1/2 years of pandemic life has many people hitting the road or taking to the skies, despite the surge.
 AAA estimates that 39.2 million people in the U.S. will travel 50 miles (80 kilometers) or more from home during the holiday weekend.